 - So go ahead—try some authentic Indian vindaloo sauce today!
 Whether you opt for pork, lamb, or vegetable as your main ingredient, you can rest assured that your next meal will be packed full of flavor!

-- Once you get the hang of making vindaloo sauce from scratch, you'll never go back to store-bought versions again!
-Bon appetite, this sauce is better than your local Indian restaurant, let us know in the comments below, what you think of this sauce!
+- Once you get the hang of making vindaloo sauce from scratch, you'll never return to store-bought versions!
+Bon appetite, this sauce is better than your local Indian restaurant; let us know in the comments below what you think of this sauce!

 Easy Homemade Vindaloo Sauce Recipe